IAL 16: Small Astro-Bodies of the Inner Solar System and Target Earth

 The bodies are classified into various categories.

-But there's some confusion because:
+But there's confusion because:

 2. There are newer official categories (which may NOT last).